tnichols217/notes/BritLit/Final Prep.md

 >
 > ---
 >
 > ""But you know my history, my lord kind," said the warrior Beowulf, inclining his head respectfully toward his master.
-"There is blood-debt to b
+"There is blood-debt to be paid here.
+My honor says I must go.
+And having rb